-In addition to helping students build strong core skills as musicians, SMS High School prepares them to comfortably improvise and compose, to understand and utilize music technologies, to collaborate with other musicians, and to celebrate and perform the music of living composers.
+A small and individually focused learning environment, Special Music School High School ‘s unique approach gives young musicians the opportunity to pursue serious, pre-professional, performance-focused music studies along with a rigorous academic curriculum – all during the school day.
+In addition to helping students build strong core skills as musicians, the school prepares them to comfortably improvise and compose, to understand and utilize music technologies, to collaborate with other musicians, and to celebrate and perform the music of living composers.
 An internationally recognized music faculty works one-on-one, in small groups, and in ensemble rehearsals with students, helping them grow, learn and excel.

 Special Music School is a diverse community drawing students from all five boroughs.
 The high school admits 50 students per grade, for a total enrollment of 200 students.
 The High School is located at the Martin Luther King, Jr. Educational Complex on Amsterdam Ave. at 65th St.